-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 4. Bring your camera and a towel down to the black sand beaches at Kahena Beach.

-5. Perched high on a mountain slope, The Coffee Shack offers an incomparable view of Kealakekua Bay.
+5. Perched high on a mountain slope, the Coffee Shack offers an incomparable view of Kealakekua Bay.
 The best part is that most of the menu items here are homemade and the coffee beans are grown in the orchard directly below the restaurant.
-For more information visit coffeeshack.com.

 Photo: